ebrugulec/business-meeting-phrases/README.md

 - We're getting distracted.
 Let's refocus on the meeting's goals.
 - It's been lovely to catch up, but we should focus the topic.

-## How do we express our disapproval of a proposal in a meeting?
+## How do we express our disapproval of a proposal in a meeting? :key:

 - I see things differently.
 Let me explain.
 - I don't think that's the best approach.